-The soil information I have offered so far may leave you with a sense of foreboding.
+The soil information we have offered so far may leave you with a sense of foreboding.
 It may seem that there is nothing but trouble lurking below the ground surface, just waiting to impede the growth of plants in your new garden.
-But here is the good news: You can use soil amendments to correct your problem whether that problem be too much clay or the wrong pH.
+But here is the good news: You can use soil amendments to correct your problem whether that problem is too much clay or the wrong pH.

 If you are looking to save money, you can use scrap lumber that you have lying around.
 Simply sink four poles into the ground to function as your vertical supports and attach boards to them to form a three-walled box that is approximately 4 feet x 4 feet x 4 feet.
 Do not make the walls solid: leave spaces between the boards, so that the compost pile will be better ventilated.
 Why three walls?
-You leave one side open to retain access to the compost, so that you can turn it.
+You leave one side open to retain access to the compost so that you can turn it.

 But how are "amendments" defined?
 Find out in the resource linked to here.